 The Accredited Employer Member-in-Training (MIT) pilot program helps employers attract and retain high-calibre talent, and streamlines the processing and evaluation of applicants seeking professional membership.
-Under the program, engineering companies that employ engineers-in-training (EITs) work with Engineers and Geoscientists British Columbia to offer work environments that ensure EITs are able to satisfy the association’s experience requirements when applying for their P.Eng. designation.
+Under the program, engineering companies that employ engineers-in-training (EITs) work with Engineers and Geoscientists British Columbia to offer work environments that ensure EITs are able to satisfy the association’s experience requirements when applying for their professional engineer (P.Eng.) designation.

 Employers develop their own EIT training programs and apply to the association to become accredited.
 They are responsible for identifying which of their EITs will participate in the program.
 Engineers-in-training who wish to be considered for the program must work for an accredited company and enroll through their employer.

 At this time, the program is only available to EITs.
 Geoscientists-in-training (GITs) will be included when a competency-based assessment system has been implemented specifically for them.

 The Accredited Employer MIT program is based upon the Competency Experience Reporting System.
 Under the program:

 - Employers develop their own EIT training program and apply to have it accredited by Engineers and Geoscientists BC.